 This test might be done if you have high iron levels in your blood.
 This test helps to find out if you have hemochromatosis.

 HFE testing locates and identifies mutations in the HFE genes.
-These genes are called
+These gene mutations are called C282Y and H63D.

 How To Prepare

 Generally, no special preparation is required before having a hemochromatosis gene test.

 Talk to your doctor about any concerns you have regarding the need for the test, its risks, how it will be done, or what the results will mean.
 To help you understand the importance of this test, fill out the medical test information form(What is a PDF document?).

 How It Is Done